maaraaji/react-stud-routing/README.md

 ---
 #### commit : [Tutorial] Working with Guards
 44. Guards are nothing but checking the specific items conditionally before loading the specific route component and redirecting it to different route if the conditions are not met.
-Example below is check if auth state is true before loading the route and if false, it defaults to home page.
+Example below checks if auth state is true before loading the route and if false, it defaults to home page.

   ```javascript
   state = {